What is a granuloma?

 The differential diagnosis of foreign body granulomas includes other forms of granuloma and other reactions to foreign bodies (for example in-growing hairs can cause pseudofolliculitis, especially in the beard area).
 The differential diagnoses include:

 - Granulomatous dermatitis

 What is the treatment for foreign body granuloma?

 Foreign body granulomas can be excised.
 Other methods of removal depend on the cause.

 The gold standard for the removal of superficial skin tattoos is non-ablative quality (Q)-switched lasers.
 Picosecond lasers have also been used.
 The surgical removal of deeper tattoo granulomas may be required.

-Other options used to treat foreign body granulomas include:
+Other medical options used to treat foreign body granulomas include: